 My favorite question during the oral argument was more of a statement, by Judge Beam.
 It came during the argument on behalf of the law school and was something like: “So, 49 Democrats and one Republican?”

 Judge Beam is a personal hero of mine.
 He wrote the 1997 opinion for the Court sitting en banc in Burnham v.
 Ianni, a section 1983 free speech case in the university setting.
 John and I represented the plaintiffs in the case.
 We had lost 2-1 before a somewhat screwy panel.
 (The oral argument was certainly screwy.)
-I think the 1 was Judge Beam, whose dissent persuaded the entire Court to hear the case.
+I think the 1 was Judge Beam, whose dissent persuaded the entire Court to rehear the case after the adverse panel decision.
 When they did, we won 10-2, and Judge Beam’s opinion is, I think, actually an important case.
 It certainly represented the best day I ever had in court when I was in private practice.

 The other two judges on the panel in Ms. Wagner’s appeal (Smith and Benton) are similarly good for Ms. Wagner.
 All three are Republicans.
 Judge Smith was on the panel that decided the first appeal in favor of Ms. Wagner.
 Judge Benton was incredibly thoughtful and well prepared.
 The panel on this appeal presents a sort of mirror image of the University of Iowa law school faculty.

 My impression is that the best Ms. Wagner will come away with from the Court this time around is an order remanding the case to the district court for additional findings.
 I think it is less likely that the Court will reverse the district court decision outright and order a new trial than that it will affirm the district court.
 Of the three possibilities, my guess is that remand is the most likely.